 We Are Asking That the ACC:

 - Preserve net metering or, if changes are to be made, to have slow and gradual reduction in net metering with current solar owners grandfathered in.

-The ACC provide grandfathering of rate structure and net metering for the numerous Arizonans that have invested in solar while the Commission supported it.
+The ACC should provide grandfathering of rate structure and net metering for the numerous Arizonans that have invested in solar while the Commission supported it.
 The rules of the game shouldn’t be changed midway through their investment in solar.

 - No abrupt changes in rate structure or net metering, which are devastating to the adoption of solar.

 The ACC should make changes to rate structures gradual, either through optional new rates or with changes that are less than 5% different per year.
 The people that will be most impacted by the changes being proposed are lower income citizens.
 Any changes in rate structure should continue to put increased costs on higher energy users which incentivizes energy efficiency and doesn't put more financial burden on low income users.

 - Make any and all changes in a way that continues to encourage people to put solar on their homes.